Year 3 Kickstarter report card

 alt text

-Here’s where our spending we are today, with a lifetime income of about $240,000 including both the final stretch goal and ongoing sales on itch.
+Here’s where our spending is today, with a lifetime income of about $240,000 including both the final stretch goal and ongoing sales on itch.

 alt text